whaynes/STCW23/jekyll/_assessments/OICEW-2-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Use Tools, usetools %} to {% do Fabricate, fabricate %} a 3/8-16 threaded blind hole
+{% do usetools, Use Tools %} to {% do fabricate, Fabricate %} a 3/8-16 threaded blind hole
 {% endcapture %}
 {{ behavior | markdownify }}